fusioncharts/dev_centre_docs/getting-started/react-native/your-first-chart-using-react-native.md

 </code><button class='btn btn-outline-secondary btn-copy' title='Copy to clipboard'>COPY</button>
 </pre>
 <div>
-        <li>The --fc-library ./assets/fusioncharts is required when you copy FusionCharts library files in your **assets** folder.
+        <ul>The --fc-library ./assets/fusioncharts is required when you copy FusionCharts library files in your **assets** folder.<br/>
-        <strong>Note:</strong> fc-build-assets is a utility binary provided by react-native-fusioncharts to package the FusionCharts modules(.js files) referenced in template(.html file) as needed by the React Native iOS build process.</li>
+        <strong>Note:</strong> fc-build-assets is a utility binary provided by react-native-fusioncharts to package the FusionCharts modules(.js files) referenced in template(.html file) as needed by the React Native iOS build process.</ul>
-        <li>Run the following command before running the application:</li>
+        <ul>Run the following command before running the application:</ul>
 </div>
 <pre><code class="language-javascript">
 npm run build:assets